anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Bootstrapping Data Objects and Corresponding Exchanges {#exchanges_uc2}

 The interaction of the pledge with the registrar-agent may be accomplished using different transport means (protocols and/or network technologies).
-This specification descibes the usage of HTTP as in BRSKI {{RFC8995}}.
+This specification describes the usage of HTTP as in BRSKI {{RFC8995}}.
 Alternative transport channels may be CoAP, Bluetooth Low Energy (BLE), or Nearfield Communication (NFC).
 These transport means may differ from, and are independent of, the ones used between the registrar-agent and the registrar.
 Transport channel independence is realized by data objects which are not bound to specific transport security.